mannykannot 2 months ago

 Congratz, you've independently invented integration tests.

-• tough a day ago
+• tough 2 months ago

 I don't always test but adding a lil test after finding and fixing a bug so you don't end up there again a second time is a great practice

-• bheadmaster 20 hours ago
+• bheadmaster 2 months ago

 Congratz, you've invented regression tests.

-• quantadev 21 hours ago
+• quantadev 2 months ago

 Congrats, you've found someone who failed to invoke a buzzword that you know.